acidb/mobiscroll-docs/docs/angular/components/eventcalendar.md

 ## Usage

-This section describes in general, how to use the eventcalendar with Angular.
+This section describes in general, how to use the Eventcalendar with Angular.

 <Props />